 Then there is the example of eCommerce.
 In a now infamous Newsweek article way back in 1995 (pre-Google), early internet security pioneer Clifford Stoll pronounced the idea of eCommerce ‘baloney’ due to concerns about the intrinsic lack of personal contact and secure online funds transfers.
 However, eCommerce has grown exponentially and search engines and search marketers have played a large part in this – making the process far more convenient and secure with each passing year.

 Google, after all, earns its money through advertising and the reason it makes so much money is because of its market share.
 The reason for its market share: approximately 90% of European and 65% of American internet users prefer its functionality and trust it to deliver the best answers to their search queries more than its competition.

 For the Google business model to work, it needs to ensure that it retains this loyalty and consequent market share.
 Since its founding in 1998, it has succeeded by refining and redeveloping its search algorithms to encourage and reward high quality content and ethical practices, while penalising spam and other black hat techniques that have, in the past, skewed SERPs.
-The following timeline should give some indication of how seriously they take this:
+The infographic we created here will give some indication of how seriously they take this.